tad-stranger/terminally_ASPIRED/README.md

 Several output files are created, but there are three main output files that are important:

 - `object_name_final.csv` - final fully reduced csv file containing wavelength (Å), flux, flux error, sky flux
-- `object_name_snid.csv` - SNID ready formatted csv file (space-seperated) for quick transient identification
+- `object_name_snid.csv` - SNID ready formatted csv file (space-separated) for quick transient identification
 - `object_name_log_file.txt` - log file containing all terminal output from ASPIRED.
 If run in verbose mode, you will get all of the useful statistics ASPIRED produces saved in this file.

 ---